Living Alone in Edmonton? Stay Safe with a Daily Check-in

 One-tap daily check-in takes seconds from their routine

-You're notified instantly only when they miss their check-in
+You're notified the moment they miss a check-in — not before

 Why This Works for You